hasratrajashaikh-ship-it/AWS-PROJECTS/Event-Driven Data Processing Pipeline on AWS/README.md

 This project is about creating an automatic data processing system using AWS.
 Files uploaded to S3 are processed automatically without using servers.
 The results are saved in DynamoDB, and a daily email report is sent to the user.

-The complete step-by-step implementation with screenshots is documented in the attached PDF

 <h2>AWS Services Used</h2>